ofiwg/libfabric/man/fi_mr.3.md

   region.
 The notification is necessary for providers that cannot hook directly into the operating system page tables or memory management unit.
 See fi_mr_refresh() for notification details.

+*FI_MR_RMA_EVENT*
+: This mode bit indicates that the provider must configure memory regions that are associated with RMA events prior to their use.
+This includes all memory regions that are associated with completion counters.
+  When set, applications must indicate if a memory region will be associated with a completion counter as part of the region's creation.
+  This is done by passing in the FI_RMA_EVENT flag to the memory registration call.

+  Such memory regions will be created in a disabled state and must be associated with all completion counters prior to being enabled.
+To enable a memory region, the application must call fi_mr_enable().
+  After calling fi_mr_enable(), no further resource bindings may be made to the memory region.

 *Basic Memory Registration*
 : Basic memory registration is indicated by the FI_MR_BASIC mr_mode bit